feroldi/cci/README.md

 ## Why C11 only

-Writing a C90 compiler is easy, there are plenty of those out there.
-But a conforming C11 compiler?
-I only know a few.
-Besides, such a project is a journey for myself, one can learn so much by writing a compiler, and C11 seems perfect for that.
+C11 is a challenging language to write a compiler for.
+Such a project is a journey for myself.
+One can learn so much by writing a compiler, and C11 seems (to me) perfect for that.

 ## API design